National Lampoon's Vacation (1983)

 Mechanic 1: And I'm asking how much you got!

 Clark: You're out of your mind.
-Look, I don't have time to fool around so how much is it?
+Look, I don't have time to play around, OK?
+So how much is it?

 Mechanic 1: [waving a wrench] All of it, boy!

-Clark: What does your sheriff think of your business practice?
+Clark: What does your sheriff think of your business practices?

 [Mechanic 1 laughs and shows Clark his sheriff's badge]